01 of 10

 There’s no need to start in the center of the needlepoint canvas; just begin where it is most comfortable for you to work the first row of Bargello or Long Stitches and complete one pattern repeat.

-- For position (9) and all odd numbers, you will “step up” the canvas one thread each time for a total of seven times before working 3 additional straight stitches as in positions (3) to (8).
+- For the position (9) and all odd numbers, you will “step up” the canvas one thread each time for a total of seven times before working three additional straight stitches as in positions (3) to (8).

-- Now, “step down” the canvas one thread each time for 6 stitches, after which you will again repeat positions (3) to (8).
+- Now, “step down” the canvas one thread each time for six stitches, after which you will again repeat positions (3) to (8).

 Combine a few geometric shapes including hexagons and diamonds to create this stunning long stitch needlepoint design.
 You can make the shapes as high and wide as you desire to create a Middle Eastern flair to your needlepoint project.
 Use Persian Yarn and wool blends to really create the air of the Arabian Desert.